Variational Inference for Deblending Crowded Starfields: The Expected Forward Kullback-Leibler Divergence

-the usual cross-entropy loss for a multi-class classification problem.
+The vector $\omega^{(s,t)}$ is the output of the neural network, and \eqref{eq:cross_entropy_loss} is the usual cross-entropy loss for a multi-class classification problem.

-Recall that location coordinates are logit-normal and fluxes are log-normal in the last two terms in~\eqref{eq:sleep_loss_decomp}.
-For a given index $(n,i)$, let $y_{n,i}$ generically denote either the logit-location or log-flux for that star, and let $\mu_{n,i}$ and $\sigma_{n,i}$ generically denote the mean and standard deviation of its Gaussian variational distribution.
-Thus,
+Next, recall that in the variational distribution location coordinates are logit-normal and fluxes are log-normal.
+Let $y$ generically denote either the logit-location or log-flux for a star in the sampled catalog $z$; let $(\hat\mu, \hat\sigma^2)$ be the Gaussian mean and variance returned by the neural network.
+Then the loss for these latent variables is,

-By our discussion in Section~\ref{sec:factorization}, only the $N = N^{(s,t)}$-th row of the triangular array of latent variables $\tilde \ell^{(s,t)}$ and $\tilde f^{(s,t)}$ needs to be evaluated.
-Therefore, the losses in the last two terms of~\eqref{eq:sleep_loss_decomp} are of the form

-To interpret~\eqref{eq:gaussian_sleep_loss}, observe that $y_{n,i}$ is the true (simulated) latent variable in the catalog and $\mu_{n,i}$ is the predicted value for that latent variable from the neural network. $\sigma_{n,i}$ is also outputted by the neural network, representing uncertainty -- the second term encourages small uncertainties, but this is balanced by the scaling of the error $(y_{n,i} - \mu_{n,i})^2$ in the first term.
+The first term encourages network predictions $\hat\mu$ to be close to the sampled latent variable $y$, while $\hat\sigma^2$ encodes the uncertainty of the network: the second term encourages small uncertainties, but is balanced by the scaling of the error $(y - \hat\mu)^2$ in the first term.

-The losses in~\eqref{eq:cross_entropy_loss} and~\eqref{eq:gaussian_sleep_loss} show that the sleep objective results in a supervised learning problem on complete data simulated from our generative model: the objective function for the number of stars is the usual cross-entropy loss for classification, while the objective function for log-fluxes and logit-locations are $L_2$ losses in the mean parameters.
+The losses in~\eqref{eq:cross_entropy_loss} and~\eqref{eq:gaussian_sleep_loss} show that the expected forward KL objective results in a supervised learning problem on complete data sampled from our generative model: the objective function for the number of stars is the usual cross-entropy loss for classification, while the objective function for log-fluxes and logit-locations are $L_2$ losses in the mean parameters.